 Meanwhile, the company was steadily acquiring properties, including MGM Grand's acquisition of Mirage Resorts in 2000.
 Today, MGM Mirage operates 19 casino properties across the U.S. and in Australia and South Africa.

 "We realized as a company we were getting so large that we needed to have a centralized operation," Pavan said.
 A corporate mandate to consolidate computer facilities at our five sites around the world and reduce staffing provided the catalyst to act.

 In early 1999, the IT department deployed a SAN designed to give it control of its tape backup and disaster recovery operations.
 Data from the five sites is now funneled over the SAN to the company's Las Vegas headquarters, to a StorageTek PowderHorn tape silo.
-By centralizing backups over a SAN, the IT team was able to cut the backup
+By centralizing backups over a SAN, the IT team was able to cut the backup window to 12 hours.

 As MGM Mirage continued to grow, with its data doubling every six months, the company deployed four additional SANs.

 In 2000, the IT team began looking for ways to lower the expense of offsite tape storage and enhance its disaster recovery capabilities.
 "We knew one of the few ways we could do this in a fast manner was on a SAN located at two different properties," Pavan said.